 Even with proper preventative dental care, an accident may occur that may cause you to lose a tooth.
 If you receive a blow to the face, for instance, the impact trauma may make a tooth dislodge from its socket.

 In this case, your dentist might be able to secure the tooth back into your smile, but prompt action is necessary.
-Call your dentist for an emergency appointment if you lose a tooth due to impact trauma.
+Contact your dentist for an emergency appointment if you lose a tooth due to impact trauma.

 Bring your tooth with you to this dental visit and handle it carefully, holding it by the crown when possible.
 If you can, put the tooth gently back into the socket to preserve it.
 If not, store the tooth in a container where it can be submerged in your saliva.